 If you are going to delete a resource, use the Safe Delete refactoring to ensure that the delete operation is safe.
-If there are no resource usages found, the resource will be deleted right away.
+If there are no symbol usages found, the symbol will be deleted right away.
 Otherwise, ReSharper will show all resource usages, allowing you to edit the corresponding code.
 Removing usages marked with the icon, will lead to compilation errors.

 In some situations, this refactoring is included in the list of quick-fixes.

 Position the caret at the resource usage in a code file:

 or at the resource name in a .resx file:

 ReSharper | Refactor | Safe Delete

 - If there are no usages of this resource in code files, the refactoring is applied and resource declarations are removed from all .resx files.